Abylaykosmos/Qazaq-Language-Converter---Google-Extension/README.md

 Latin language among citizens of Kazakhstan.
 Developed IT solutions as part of the project to facilitate language learning, including the creation of:
 Educational Website - [Sayatty.com](https://sayatty.com) and *Published version* Google Extension - [Sayatty](https://chrome.google.com/webstore/detail/sayatty/lmenpkbmfbemejmkjjfpfgfjpeifjejk).
+# Imporant!
+Project was done in Russian and Kazakh Languages.
 # Quick Start
 Just unzip the folder and it is ready to use!
 Manifest Version: 3